NKTKLN/Universal-bot/bot/custom_plugins/README.md

 router = Router()

 @router.message(Command("new_command"))
-async def new_command(message: Message):
+async def handle_new_command(message: Message):
     """
-    name: new_command_1
+    name: new_command
     type: command
-    description: This is a new command that demonstrates how the plugin works.

-    Handles the /new_command command and sends a new message.
+    description: Handles the /new_command and demonstrates a new plugin command.
     """
-    await message.answer("This is a new plugin command.")
+    await message.answer("This is a new plugin command response.")

 @router.message(F.text == "new_button")
-async def new_command_button(message: Message):
+async def handle_new_button(message: Message):
     """
-    name: new_button_1
+    name: new_button
     type: button
-    description: This is a new button that demonstrates how the plugin works.

-    Responds when the button with the text 'new_button' is pressed.
+    description: Responds when the button with the text 'new_button' is pressed.
     """
-    await message.answer("This is a new plugin button.")
+    await message.answer("This is a new plugin button response.")
 ```

-## 5. Recommendations
+---

+## 6. Best Practices

-- Plugins should be independent and not rely on other plugins to ensure flexibility and modularity.
+- **Modularity:** Each plugin should be self-contained, with no dependencies on other plugins.
-- Each plugin should have unique names for commands and buttons to avoid conflicts with other plugins.
+- **Unique Identifiers:** Use unique names for plugins, commands, and actions to avoid conflicts.
-- Well-structured and clear descriptions will help in further development and usage of plugins.
+- **Clear Descriptions:** Provide concise and clear descriptions for better usability and maintenance.
+- **Test Thoroughly:** Verify plugin functionality in isolation and with other plugins in the system.

+---

-By following this structure, you can easily create new plugins for your system while maintaining consistency and expandability.
+By adhering to these guidelines, you can create robust, maintainable, and expandable plugins for your system.